dreazz97/Authentication-Authorization-and-Image-Upload-WebAPP/README.md

 # Authentication-and-Image-Upload-Web-APP

+### Web APP functionality:
+This Web APP lets the user create an account and upload images to their profile.

 ### Dependencies and Technologies Used:
 * Front-end: HTML5, Handlebars, CSS3, Javascript, Bootstrap.
 * Back-end: Node js with Express and the following dependencies: